terzurumluoglu/terminatable/projects/terminatable/README.md

 # Terminatable

+Your Angular version should be 17+

 ## !!!
 It is not stable yet

-Terminatable is being developed who use table in their app and customize that.
+Terminatable is being developed who use HTML tables in their app and customize that in Angular 17 and above.

 ### Example